 Unlike the sailfin, the lyretail molly has a characteristic tail in a variety of colors.
 Its tail looks like a ribbon at the top and bottom.
 The average striped color combine with beautiful colors.

 Molly fish have a long life span, ranging from three to five years.
 This fish is strong enough against the disease.
-But too dirty water will shorten the life span of these fish.
+But poor water conditions will shorten the life expectancy of this species.

 Some Molly fish species are also susceptible to disease, so you should know more details about your molly fish.